SoftUni-Internal/interactive-content/EN/03-Exception-Handling/02-Exception-Handling.md

   // Handle the caught arithmetic exception
 }
 ```
-The code in the example above handles the **IndexOutOfBoundsException** and its descendants:
+The code in the example above handles the **IndexOutOfBoundsException** class and its descendants:
 - **ArrayIndexOutOfBoundsException**
 - **StringIndexOutOfBoundsException**